Easy Make-Ahead Breakfast Casserole

 - optional: 1 teaspoon dried rosemary to give the sausage more flavor

-- 2 bell peppers, diced (any color you prefer; about 2 cups)
+- 2 bell peppers, diced (any color; about 2 cups)

 - 1 cup sliced mushrooms

 - 1 cup fresh spinach

 - 4 slices day-old gluten free bread (or whole wheat, white, sourdough, etc)